DrKingShultz/Real-Time-Latent-Consistency-Model/README.md

 Run included "_Step_1_Install.bat"

 If you're running locally and want to test it on Mobile Safari, the webserver needs to be served over HTTPS.
+This requires OpenSSL to be installed on your system.
+It is only needed if you want to access the RT-LCM web UI remotely.

 ```bash
 openssl req -newkey rsa:4096 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem